 All the rooms have bunk beds.

-The lower bed comes from the two seats coming together, or the sofa gets flattened in a bedroom or family room with a mattress on top.
+The lower bed is created by combining the two seats, or the sofa is flattened in a bedroom or family room with a mattress on top.

 The upper bunk pulls down with safety straps to keep you in.